pmarshall111/PatchingBinaries/README.md

     1375:	3b 45 bc             	cmp    -0x44(%rbp),%eax
 ```

-Here we can the code at `0x136b` moves 0xa (10 in decimal) into `-0x44(%rbp)` and a later line compares it with `-0x48(%rbp)`.
-We can see this compare command corresponds to line 11 from the `dwarfdump` information.
-Line 11 in `main.cpp` compares the user input to the hardcoded value of 10.
+Here we can see the code at `0x136b` moves 0xa (10 in decimal) into the address `-0x44(%rbp)` and the last line compares it with `-0x48(%rbp)`.
+We can see this compare command corresponds to line 11 from the `dwarfdump` information by looking up `0x1375`.

-We can verify these addresses correspond to the hardcoded 10 and the user input by loading the binary into gdb and printing the values with the `x/wd` command to print as a 32bit int in decimal:
+Another sanity check we can do is to load the binary into gdb and print the values at these addresses as a 32bit int (in decimal) with the `x/wd`.
+Here we can see the 2 addresses correspond to the user input and the hardcoded value of 10:

 ```
+peter@chronos$ gdb main.tsk
+(gdb) b 11
+Breakpoint 1 at 0x1372: file main.cpp, line 11.
+(gdb) r
+Enter a number, any number at all:
+5
 (gdb) x/wd $rbp-0x48
-0x7fffffffda58: 5
+0x7fffffffdcf8:	5
 (gdb) x/wd $rbp-0x44
-0x7fffffffda5c: 10
+0x7fffffffdcfc:	10
 ```

 ### Rewriting the binary

-Now we know the command stored at this address, we can change it to move a different number into `-0x44(%rbp)`.
-Let's substitute 10 (0x0a) for 3 (0x03).
-For this, we'll use the `dd` utility:
+Now we know the command stored at this address, we can edit it to move a different number into `-0x44(%rbp)`.
+Let's copy all the bytes from `0x136b` to `0x1371` (7 bytes), but substitute 10 (0x0a) for 3 (0x03).
+Alternatively, we could have replaced a single byte at address `0x136e` with 3.
+To do the replace, we'll use the `dd` utility:

 ```
 peter@chronos$ printf "\xc7\x45\xbc\x03\x00\x00\x00" > hardcode3.bin